joseteodoro/PUCES-JUN2020/notes.md

 - composition is better then inheritance

-- keep same granularity and have naming and style consistent
+- keep same granularity and have naming , style and convention consistent

 - have well defined boundaries over components / packages